nunit/nunit/BUILDING.md

 You will not have permission to create branches directly in either of the above repositories so you will need to work on a local fork.

-The development process for making code changes and submitting Pull Requests (PR) is as follows:
+The development process for making code changes and submitting Pull Requests (PRs) is as follows:

 1. Create a fork of the NUnit repository
 2. Clone the fork to your computer